Black Madonna at Montserrat: The Image of the Virgin Mary

 At busy times you will wait from 20 - 45 minutes to see the Black Madonna.

 To avoid long queues for visiting the Black Madonna, it is best to visit in the afternoon.
 This is due to the fact that most coach visits to Montserrat take place in the morning and so the whole Monastery is a lot busier during these hours.
-It is also worth remembering that the famous boy's choir sing every day at 13:00 - for this reason, the queues for the Black Madonna are far shorter during this time.
+It is also worth remembering that the famous boy's choir sing every day, for this reason, the queues for the Black Madonna are far shorter during this time.

 Whether you plan on visiting Montserrat for the history, the spirituality or its natural surroundings, it is worth paying a visit to the Black Madonna.
 Situated in stunningly beautiful and ornate surroundings, the statue is at the very heart of what Montserrat is all about.